GMO authorisations for cultivation

 Restricting or banning GMO cultivation

-Under the new Directive (EU) 2015/412 Member States have 2 possibilities to restrict or prohibit GMO cultivation on their territory:
+Under the new Directive (EU) 2015/412 EU countries have 2 possibilities to restrict or prohibit GMO cultivation on their territory:

-During the authorisation procedure, a Member State may ask to amend the geographical scope of the application to exclude part of or all its territory.
+During the authorisation procedure, an EU country may ask to amend the geographical scope of the application to exclude part of or all its territory.
 The applicant has 30 days to adjust or confirm the scope of its application.
 Member States are allowed to ask for their territory to be reintegrated into the geographical scope of the authorisation after the GMO authorisation has been granted.

-After a GMO has been authorised for cultivation in the EU, a Member State may adopt national opt out measures restricting or prohibiting the cultivation of a GM crop, by invoking compelling grounds such as environmental or agricultural policy objectives, town and country-planning, land use, coexistence, socio-economic impacts, or public policy.
+After a GMO has been authorised for cultivation in the EU, an EU country may adopt national opt out measures restricting or prohibiting the cultivation of a GM crop, by invoking compelling grounds such as environmental or agricultural policy objectives, town and country-planning, land use, coexistence, socio-economic impacts, or public policy.

-This new Directive imposes to Member States cultivating GMOs to put in place coexistence measures at their borders with non-cultivating Member States.
+This new Directive imposes to EU countries cultivating GMOs to put in place coexistence measures at their borders with non-cultivating EU countries.

 The national measures adopted can be found here.
 NEW